Tag: branding

 Every success story has a plot that is littered with bruises from tripping and falling.
 Stories of sharp regret.
 That moment when you think with paralysing horror: “Whoops” on realizing that you messed up an opportunity, and wishing you could turn back time, and do it all over again.
 However, here’s an unremarkable truth: we don’t need to…

-It come as no surprise to learn that businesses are constantly reinventing themselves to stay relevant, where “brick-and-mortars” are becoming “click-and-mortars” and fresh strategies are needed to remain valuable — those who cling stubbornly to routines from the past are quick to go extinct.
+It come as no surprise to learn that businesses are constantly reinventing themselves to stay relevant, where “brick-and-mortars” are becoming “click-and-mortars” and fresh strategies are needed to remain valuable.
+Those who cling stubbornly to routines from the past are quick to go extinct.
 A prominent businessman in Singapore, Dr Theyvandran, put it bluntly.
-“A business cannot stay…
+“A business cannot stay stagnant.…

 Doll Me Up (Chapter 2): Creating a product and brand

-CREATING A BRAND Nazlin Hilal realised quite early that she needed a “brand” to propel her growth in the cosmetic business.
+The peril of neglecting branding: don’t let others define you Nazlin Hilal realised quite early that she needed a “brand” to propel her growth in the cosmetic business.
 When we imagine a brand, we usually imagine a giant household name such as Nike.
-However, small businesses can also create a brand, even if the brand is their personal reputation that helps them…
+However, small businesses can also create a brand, even if the brand…